When to Replace Your Watch Battery: The Complete Guide

 Watch Type Typical Battery Life Notes

-Solar quartz (Citizen Eco-Drive) Effectively indefinite Charges from any light source - capacitor replacement eventually needed
+Solar quartz (Citizen Eco-Drive) Effectively indefinite Charges from any light source.
+Capacitor replacement eventually needed.

 What Affects Watch Battery Life